harshil-codes/hybrid-ai-model-orchestrator/README.md

+## Hybrid AI Model Orchestration

+This project demonstrates an end-to-end hybrid AI architecture combining Google Vertex AI and OpenShift AI to automate loan decisioning.
+The frontend collects applicant data and sends it to a backend (FastAPI on OpenShift), which first queries a Vertex AI model for loan approval prediction and confidence scoring.
+If approved, it then calls an OpenShift AI ONNX model to determine the personalized interest rate.
+The system integrates seamlessly with a conversational Llama-based chatbot running on Red Hat AI Inference Server to provide applicants personalized financial guidance and loan insights.

 * Request GCP Blank Environment on RHDP
 * [Follow the steps here to install a Cluster on GCP](https://docs.redhat.com/en/documentation/openshift_container_platform/4.10/html/installing/installing-on-gcp)
 * Enable API's for artifactory, pub/sub, bigquery